AdaCore/spark2014/docs/ug/spark_2014.rst

 |GNATprove| *forgets* the exact value of ``X`` after line 9.
 All it knows is
 the information given in pragma ``Assert_And_Cut``, here that ``X > 0``.
 And indeed |GNATprove| proves that such an assertion holds on line 11.
+But it cannot prove the assertion on line 12, and the counterexample displayed mentions a possible value of 2 for ``X``, showing indeed that |GNATprove|
+forgot its value of 1.

 Pragma ``Assert_And_Cut`` may be useful in two cases: